 Estimated reading time: 5 minutes

-Many of the apricots, peaches, nectarines, and plums are in flower.
+At our place in central Victoria, many of the apricots, peaches, nectarines, and plums are already in flower by mid-August.
 They always show their flowers first, and the leaves come after.

-Meanwhile, the pears, quinces, and apple trees have started to show what we call ‘green tip’.
-This means the tiny green leaves are starting to show, and flowers will soon follow.
+Meanwhile, the pears, quinces, and apple trees will soon start to show what we call ‘green tip’.
+This means the tiny green leaves start to show.
+Flowers will soon follow.

 Monitoring fruit trees in flower